cozygene/albi/README.md

 FIESTA is a method for the construction of accurate confidence intervals (CIs) for heritability.
 FIESTA can be used as an add-on to existing methods for heritability and variance components estimation.
 FIESTA is described in the following [paper](https://link.springer.com/chapter/10.1007/978-3-319-56970-3_15).

 Please cite this paper as:
-Schweiger R., Fisher E., Rahmani E., Shenhav L., Rosset S., Halperin E. (2017) Using Stochastic Approximation Techniques to Efficiently Construct Confidence Intervals for Heritability.
-In: Sahinalp S. (eds) Research in Computational Molecular Biology.
-RECOMB 2017.
-Lecture Notes in Computer Science, vol 10229.
-Springer, Cham
+Schweiger, R., Fisher, E., Rahmani, E., Shenhav, L., Rosset, S., & Halperin, E. (2018).
+Using stochastic approximation techniques to efficiently construct confidence intervals for heritability.
+Journal of Computational Biology, 25(7), 794-808.

 The Supplemental Information for the FIESTA RECOMB 2017 paper is available [here](http://regevs.weebly.com/uploads/2/4/5/7/24572748/cis-biorxiv.pdf).